kiernann/fantasy/readme.md

 # GAA
-This is the GitHub Repository for all Gambling Addicts Anonymous tools and data.
+This is the GitHub Repository for all GAA tools and data.

 ## Current teams
 * AGUS [Commisioner] *(Griz)*